ibm-cloud-docs/ibm-spectrum-lsf/hpc-cluster-tutorial.md

 There are two options to add additional software packages in the cluster for your workload.
 You can install the additional software in the NFS shared filesystem (i.e.: /home/lsfadmin/shared from the LSF master), which will be visible to all compute nodes.
 The files you add to the NSF shared filesystem are stored in the block storage attached to the storage node.
 Those data will be lost when the entire VPC cluster is being destroyed.
 Please remember to save the data you want to keep before you destroy the cluster.

 The other option is to build your own custom image on top of the default image used by the HPC Cluster solution.
 The creation of the custom image has to be prepared before you create a HPC cluster.
 When a new custom image is created in VPC, there is a name associated with this image.
 You need to use this name in the ***image_name*** parameter.
 Please refer to [Extend base image and create a new custom image](https://github.ibm.com/hybrid-cloud-infrastructure-research/tracker/wiki/Extend-base-image-and-create-a-new-custom-image) for how to prepare a new custom image.

+## (Optional) Setting up hybrid connectivity

+If you want to setup a hybrid connectivity environment using VPN please use the instruction for [Installing a VPN to an HPC cluster](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-install-vpn-hpc-cluster).

+Or if you would like to use Direct Link please use the instructions for [Installing Direct Link to an HPC cluster](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-installing-direct-link-cluster)